Women's Forum for the Economy & Society

 The Women's Forum for Economy & Society is a platform that highlights women's voices and perspectives on pressing global issues ranging from sustainable development and economics to culture and media.
-Headquartered in Paris and France, the Women's Forum for the Economy & Society promotes women's leadership and progress throughout the year with initiatives in partnership with businesses, cultural leaders, media leaders, and non-government organizations.
+Headquartered in Paris, the Women's Forum for the Economy & Society promotes women's leadership and progress throughout the year with initiatives in partnership with businesses, cultural leaders, media leaders, and non-governmental organizations.

 History

 The Women's Forum for the Economy & Society was established in 2005 by Aude de Thuin with the support of a group of influential French women, including Véronique Morali, Anne Lauvergeon, Laurence Parisot and Dominique Hériad Dubreuil.
 Publicis Groupe has been a major stakeholder in the Women's Forum since September 2009.

 In 2014, Jacqueline Franjou was confirmed as the CEO of the Women's Forum.
 Clara Gaymard held the position of president from 2014 to 2018.
 In January 2017, Chiara Corazza was named the managing director, having previously been the managing director of the Greater Paris Investment Agency (GPIA), among other prestigious roles.
-She successfully lead the Women’s Forum during 5 yearsSDame Kristen Scott Thomas was also named as the honorary president of the Women's Forum in 2019 In 2018, Anne-Gabrielle Heilbronner became the President of the Women's Forum.
+She successfully led the Women;s Forum for five years.
+Dame Kristin Scott Thomas was named as the honorary president of the Women's Forum in 2019.
+In 2018, Anne-Gabrielle Heilbronner became the president.

 In April 2021, Audrey Tcherkoff was appointed managing director of the Women's Forum, a position that she held for a year.
 Today, the Women's Forum is managed by Anne-Gabrielle Heilbronner as president and Isabelle Gélinet-Vidal as Managing Director.